wdporter/i-am-that-vuepress/54-body-and-mind-are-symptoms-of-ignorance/readme.md

 **Q:**&ensp;What am I to do?
 I do not see myself as you see me.
 Maybe you are right and I am wrong, but how can I cease to be what I feel I am?

 **M:**&ensp;A prince who believes himself to be a beggar can be convinced conclusively in one way only: he must behave as a prince and see what happens.
 Behave as if what I say is true and judge by what actually happens.
-All I ask is the little faith needed for making the first step.
+All I ask is the little faith needed for makeïng the first step.
 With experiënce will come confidence and you will not need me any more.
 I know what you are and I am telling you.
 Trust me for a while.

 **Q:**&ensp;To be here and now, I need my body and its senses.
 To understand, I need a mind.

-**M:**&ensp;The body and the mind are only symptoms of ignorance, of misapprehension.
+**M:**&ensp;The body and the mind are only symptoms of ignoreänce, of misapprehension.
 Behave as if you were pure awareness, bodiless and mindless, spaceless and timeless, beyond ‘where’ and ‘when’ and ‘how’.
 Dwell on it, think of it, learn to accept its reality.
 Don’t oppose it and deny it all the time.
 Keep an open mind at least. <span data-tippy-content="One of the six systems of the Hindu philosophy (from <em>yoj</em>, to yoke or join). <em>Yoga</em> teaches the means by which the individual spirit (<em>jivatma</em>) can be joined or united with the universal spirit (<em>Paramatma</em>).">Yoga</span> is bending the outer to the inner.
 Make your mind and body express the real which is all and beyond all.
-By doïng you succeed, not by arguing.
+By doïng you succeed, not by argueïng.

 **Q:**&ensp;Kindly allow me to come back to my first question.
 How does the error of beïng a person originate?